Lisa Stoelb – District 1

-Ashley Bruggenschmidt – District 11
+Ashlee Bruggenschmidt – District 11

-Ashley Bruggenschmidt completed her Bachelor of Science degree in elementary education at the University of Southern Indiana and earned her Master of Education degree in school administration from Indiana State University.
-After two years as assistant principal, she became principal of Sharon Elementary School (Warrick County School Corporation), According to her superintendent, Ashley transformed Sharon Elementary from a school performing at the Academic Watch level and reporting a Free and Reduced Lunch population of 38% to one that has earned an Exemplary or A grade for nine of the past ten years.
+Ashlee Bruggenschmidt completed her Bachelor of Science degree in elementary education at the University of Southern Indiana and earned her Master of Education degree in school administration from Indiana State University.
+After two years as assistant principal, she became principal of Sharon Elementary School (Warrick County School Corporation), According to her superintendent, Ashlee transformed Sharon Elementary from a school performing at the Academic Watch level and reporting a Free and Reduced Lunch population of 38% to one that has earned an Exemplary or A grade for nine of the past ten years.
 By working to improve her staff and school climate and by building relationships with churches and businesses, she has created a community-wide culture of support for students and their families.
 Academic challenges, however, are not the only obstacles she has overcome.
-After her oldest child, Kate, was killed in an ATV accident, Ashley worked tirelessly for the passage of HEA1200/Kate’s law, requiring children under eighteen to wear a helmet on or in any off-road vehicle.
+After her oldest child, Kate, was killed in an ATV accident, Ashlee worked tirelessly for the passage of HEA1200/Kate’s law, requiring children under eighteen to wear a helmet on or in any off-road vehicle.
 Her efforts did not stop there.
 She went on to create the Indiana ATV Safety Coalition, to patent an ATV safety robot, and to fund an all-inclusive playground at the Boonville Youth Softball Complex as well as ten scholarships for graduating seniors through the Play for Kate Foundation she founded.